 The slippery elm is a large, deciduous tree that is native to North American from Texas to Manitoba, and from Florida to Quebec.
 When growing in well-drained soils, it can reach a height of 60 feet (20 meters).
-The inner bark of the branches is collected in spring for medicinal use.
-Slippery elm bark added to hot water has a slippery and mucilaginous consistency.
-Native Americans used soaked slippery elm bark as a natural bandage, allowing to dry over wounds.
+The inner bark of the branches is collected in spring.
+Slippery elm bark added to room temperature water has a slippery and mucilaginous consistency.
+Native Americans used soaked slippery elm bark as a natural bandages.
 Many tribes also wrapped slippery elm around stored food to prevent spoilage.
 Slippery elm also served as a food during famine and for making porridge for small children and elderly persons.

-For educational purposes only This information has not been evaluated by the Food and Drug Administration.
-This information is not intended to diagnose, treat, cure, or prevent any disease.
+This information has not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure, or prevent any disease.
+For educational purposes only.